 Diet

-In the North Slope, barren-ground caribou is the primary prey.
+In the North Slope, barren-ground caribou are the primary prey.
 When hunting a herd of moose, wolves target and kill old moose and calves when fleeing.
 A pack kills a moose every 5 – 6 days to eat for 2 – 3 days.

-Habitat and distribution
+Habitat and Distribution

-This wolf is endemic to the Yukon, Canada save for the tundra region of the Arctic Coast and the interior of Alaska, United States.
+This wolf is endemic to the Yukon, Canada, save for the tundra region of the Arctic Coast and the interior of Alaska, United States.
 Yukon wolves’ main habitats are alpine, boreal forests, Arctic tundra, and subalpine.

 Apart from the wolves in Kluane National Park, the total population of Canadian Yukon wolves is estimated to be 5,000.